VigneshR387/Image-Colorization-of-Monochrome-Images/README.md

-# Image Colorization with Color Blindness Correction
+# Image Colorization of Monochrome Images

-This project allows users to colorize black-and-white images using a deep learning model and provides color blindness correction features (Deuteranopia, Protanopia, and Tritanopia).
-The main tool is a Python-based GUI built with Tkinter, and the image colorization is performed using a pre-trained model based on the Siggraph 2017 method.
+This project allows users to automatically colorize black-and-white and grayscale images using a deep learning model based on the Siggraph 2017 method.
+The main tool is a Python-based GUI built with Tkinter that transforms monochrome images into vibrant, realistic colored versions using advanced neural networks.

 ## Features

-- **Image Colorization**: Colorize grayscale images using a pre-trained deep learning model.
+- **Advanced Image Colorization**: Transform grayscale and black-and-white images into full-color versions using a pre-trained deep learning model.
-- **Color Blindness Correction**: Simulate and correct images for different types of color blindness:
-  - Deuteranopia
-  - Protanopia
-  - Tritanopia
+- **Monochrome Image Processing**: Supports various formats of monochrome images including historical photographs, sketches, and grayscale images.
-- **GUI Interface**: A simple Tkinter interface for uploading images and applying the colorization or color blindness correction.
+- **GUI Interface**: A user-friendly Tkinter interface for uploading monochrome images and applying colorization.
+- **Additional Color Processing**: Optional color blindness simulation and correction features for accessibility testing:
+  - Deuteranopia simulation/correction
+  - Protanopia simulation/correction
+  - Tritanopia simulation/correction

 ## Requirements